Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 Even as it celebrates the achievements of the past three weeks, the ceremony also looks ahead to Japan — Tokyo is slated to host the Summer Olympics in 2020 — and to China.
 In 2022, Beijing will become the first city to host both the Summer and Winter Olympic Games.

-At Pyeongchang Olympic Stadium, the order of entry will be the same as in the opening ceremony, when the U.S. entered the Olympic Stadium 26th.
+At Pyeongchang Olympic Stadium, the order of entry is the same as in the opening ceremony, when the U.S. entered the Olympic Stadium 26th.

 Visiting delegations are ordered according to the alphabet of the host nation.
-The host delegation always enters last; as before, the South and North Korean contingents are marching under a united Korea flag – white, with a blue image of the peninsula on it.
+The host delegation always enters last.

 Team USA follows countries whose names begin with "M" — so, after Malta and Mongolia – and before the Bs, such as Bermuda and Belgium.
 Cross-country skier Jessie Diggins is the U.S. flag bearer.